alacom/AppPrivacyPolicy/PelicanPlaySupport.md

-# GoSeaFloor App Technical support:
+# PelicanPlay App Technical support:

-GoSeaFloor App Technical support:
+PelicanPlay App Technical support:
-If you have any questions, please contact email: Samantha73890@gmail.com
+If you have any questions, please contact email: raynlewis32@gmail.com